j-h-a/ios-build-scripts/README.md

     and in the text field enter `$(DERIVED_FILE_DIR)/$(INPUT_FILE_NAME)` as the output file name.
-6. Optional: The name of the rule will be "Files '*.json' using Script" - you can click on this an change it to "Validate JSON" or whatever you like.
+6. Optional: The name of the rule will be "Files '*.json' using Script" - you can click on this and change it to "Validate JSON", or whatever you like.